jSoboil/jSoboil.github.io/rambles.md

 se    0.000 0.000 0.000 0.000 0.0 0.000 0.000 0.000 0.000
 ```

-In addition to the above, it is important to realise that there are several other types of transformation methods that can be applied to generate random variables.
+In addition to the above, it is important to know that there are several other types of methods that can be applied to generate random variables, all with their own assumptions.
 As noted in [1], some examples are

 1. If $$Z \sim N(0, 1)$$, then $$V = Z^{2} \sim \chi^{2}(1)$$